-It was actually bright and sunny.
-But rain would’ve been an simpler reason to explain to my 3 year old son why Daddy had changed our plans for the day.
+It was actually a bright and sunny day in Kakamega.
+But rain would’ve been a simpler reason to explain to my 3 year old son why Daddy had changed our plans for the day.

-So when we all woke up that morning our son little E was so excited to be going into town.
+So when we all woke up that morning our son Little E was so excited to be going into town.
 He loved riding the piki piki’s!
-And swimming too?
+And swimming.
+With Daddy too?
 Could it get any better than this?

 E decided that he was going to make a quick visit to his parents house before we went to town.
-He left early morning to walk to their place … and when he left everything was fine.
+He left early morning to walk to their place … and when he left, as far as I knew everything was fine.

 But about 3 hours later when he got back our lives changed forever.